matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 #### <a name="subprocess-coordinate-transaction"></a> Coordinate transaction
 The `Coordinate transaction` subprocess is responsible for assembling the transaction, gathering endorsements, preparing the transaction for dispatch and then requesting confirmation from the sender before proceeding to dispatch for submission to the base ledger or distributed back to the sender for future submission.

-There is no guarantee that the coordinator will complete the preparation any may prematurely stop coordinating the transaction for an unexpected reason (e.g. process restart).
+There is no guarantee that the coordinator will complete the preparation and may prematurely stop coordinating the transaction for an unexpected reason (e.g. process restart).
 While the coordinator does continue to coordinate the transaction, it must include that transaction's id in the heartbeat message that it sends to the sender of that transaction.
 The heartbeat message may contain transactions that were delegated by other senders but a heartbeat message sent to a given node must at least contain the transaction ids for which that node is a sender.

 It is responsibility of the `sender` to send a new `DelegationRequest` to the coordinator, or to another coordinator node if there is any indication that the original coordinator has prematurely stopped coordinating a transaction for any reason.